shapkarin/shapkarin.me/public/api/articles/ethereum-abi.md

 ## ABI Encoding and Decoding Explained

+ABI encoding and decoding are fundamental processes that enable seamless data exchange between your applications and smart contracts.
+Mastering these concepts is essential for debugging contract interactions, implementing custom tools, and optimizing gas usage in your dApps.

+The encoding rules ensure consistent data representation across all EVM-compatible chains, making your applications portable and interoperable.
+Understanding these rules also helps you identify and resolve common issues like parameter mismatches and type conversion errors.

 ### ABI Encoding Rules

+ABI encoding follows strict rules that ensure data integrity and predictable behavior across all implementations.
+These rules define how different data types are represented in bytecode, handle dynamic content, and maintain memory alignment for efficient EVM processing.

 #### Basic Types Encoding

+Basic types form the foundation of ABI encoding, providing standardized representations for fundamental data types used in smart contracts.
+Understanding these encodings is crucial for debugging and implementing custom serialization logic.

 **1. Uint/Int Types**

+Unsigned and signed integers are encoded as 32-byte big-endian values, regardless of their actual size (uint8, uint256, etc.).
+This consistent size ensures predictable memory layout and efficient EVM operations.
 ```javascript
 // uint256: 32-byte big-endian
 const value = 42;